ndejong/terraform-digitalocean-opnsense-image/README.md

-The user should perform a `terraform destroy` once complete to remove the resources that have allocated in the local `tfstate` - they can all safely be destroyed, the new Droplet image will not be removed in this destroy action because it gets created via a `local-exec` call to `curl` that manually invokes the Digital Ocean API to cause the image action.
+The user should perform a `terraform destroy` once complete to remove the resources that have allocated in the local `tfstate` - they can all safely be destroyed, the new Droplet image will not be removed in this destroy action because the action to create the image is performed as a `local-exec` call to `curl` thus preventing it from being a Terraform resource.

 ## Warning!